wp-plugins/jm-avail-booking/readme.txt

 == Description ==
 Availability Calendar & booking is a calendar to show the availability of whatever you might need it for (eg. holiday cottage, hotel rooms etc.).

-The shortcode [availbooking name="Voorkamer"] inserts the calendar(screenshot1) with the bookings information of the “Voorkamer” in the article.
+The shortcode [availbooking name="Voorkamer"] inserts the calendar(screenshot-1) with the bookings information of the -Voorkamer- in the article.
 An article may contains different calendars each identified by a unique name.

 The admin interface supports a database for the bookings and a database for the price information.

-The bookings database contains all bookings for all bookable items (screenshot 2) With the menu “Add new booking” or with the “Add new booking” button a form is availabile to enter a new booking. (screenshot 3)
+The bookings database contains all bookings for all bookable items (screenshot-2) With the menu -Add new booking- or with the -Add new booking- button a form is availabile to enter a new booking. (screenshot-3)

 Name: select the name from the list of available bookable items (see settings)
 Status: